-Immerse yourself in the history of Bourdeilles Castle!
-Discover a very rich collection of furniture in the Renaissance castle and let yourself be seduced by a walk in the gardens to the medieval castle!Read more
+Immerse yourself in the history of the Chateau de Bourdeilles!
+Discover a rich collection of furniture in the Renaissance castle and stroll through the gardens to the medieval castle!Read more

 I was lucky enough to be present for the shooting of the films made for television, “Cartouche, Le Brigand Magnifique” with Fréderic Diefenthal and “Richelieu, la Pourpre et le Sang” with Jacques Perrin.
-Visits of the chateau with theatrical backdrops and sets were not yet organised as they often are today, but to see the chateau and the gardens complete with decor and costumes was to see it reliving the past.
-Bumping into musketeers, seeing Cardinal Richelieu in his armchair or taking a walk with Louis XIII became, for a few days, the everyday life of Bourdeilles.
+Visits of the chateau showed theatrical backdrops and the sets were not yet organised as they often are today, but to see the chateau and the gardens complete with decor and costumes was to see it reliving the past.
+Meeting musketeers, seeing Cardinal Richelieu in his chair, or taking a walk with Louis XIII became, for a few days, the everyday life of the Chateau de Bourdeilles.

-Despite its tumultuous past the site is full of beauty and serenity, with the magic really coming into its own at the moment sun meets stone.
-As the great gates are opened, the rising sun floods the courtyard before spilling through the gardens while the setting sun warmly embraces the majestic keep.
+Despite its tumultuous past, the site is full of beauty and serenity.
+Its magic really comes into its own at the moment the sun meets the stone.
+As the great gates are opened, the rising sun floods the courtyard before spilling into the gardens while the setting sun warmly embraces the majestic keep.
 A unique performance…

 Steep, narrow roads which climb up to the superb chateau.
 Two chateaux in one.
 A medieval castle and a Renaissance chateau.
 Very good advice is given immediately on arrival.
 Furniture from the era is beautifully displayed.
 Magnificent views and a superb garden.